 Conservative growth strategy

-Time Decay: This model is similar to the last click model and is a great option for a conservative growth strategy.
-This does not give as much value to the early stage clicks.
+Time Decay: This model is similar to the last click model and is an excellent option for a conservative growth strategy.
+This does not give as much value to the early-stage clicks.

 This model gives 40% equal credit to the first and last click.
-And the remaining 20% divided to all the clicks that happen in between.
-Because you are giving equal credit to the first interaction and the last conversion click you are more focused on growth as you are also looking at the first interaction.
+And the remaining 20% is divided into all the clicks that happen in between.
+Because you are giving equal credit to the first interaction and the last conversion click, you are more focused on growth, considering you are also looking at the first interaction.

 No direct goals

-Linear based attribution model gives equal credit to each individual click and is a great model if you do not know where you fit if you have a new account and you do not know which growth strategy to use.
+The linear-based attribution model gives equal credit to each click and is a great model if you do not know where you fit if you have a new account and do not know which growth strategy to use.

 Enabling The Right Attribution Model

-Log in to Google Ads and go to Tools (top right corner) and choose conversions.
+Log in to Google Ads, go to Tools (top right corner), and choose conversions.

-Click on the conversion tracking that you want to update the model for and click on edit settings.
+Click on the conversion tracking for which you want to update the model and click on edit settings.

-Click on attribution model and choose your model that fits your goal.
+Click on the attribution model and choose your model that fits your goal.

 Concerns and Misconceptions